 Generally, Paraguay maintains constructive relations with its neighbors in LATAM as well as Taiwan and the US.
 Paraguay is a member of multiple international political, economic, and peace organizations like the United Nations (UN), International Monetary Fund, World Bank, and World Trade Organization.
-Paraguay is an active member of regional organizations like the Organization of American States and the Community of Latin operations since 2001 and is the eighth largest contributor in the Americas, with deployments typically less than 40 people.
+Paraguay is an active member of regional organizations like the Organization of American States and the Community of Latin deployments typically less than 40 people.
 Paraguay also has military ties with the US and signed a defense-cooperation agreement with Russia in 2017.

-American and Caribbean States
+American and Caribbean States.

-Paraguay has been a consistent contributor to UN peacekeeping operations since 2001 and
+Paraguay has been а consistent contributor to peacekeeping UN operations since 2001 and eiahth largest is the contributor in the Americas. with